Welcome to Roger's Site.

 and try to share some of what has occurred to me.

-The hypothesis of the Horizon Model is that the
+The basis of this framework (I call the Horizon Model) is that the

 big bang is not a naked singularity but represents the opening of a white hole and that time and local reality emerges not from the singularity